Picanha with Molho a Campanha

 Make the Molho a Campanha by combining all the chopped vegetables, vinegar, olive oil, salt and pepper in a small bowl.
 Mix together and let sit in refrigerator while grilling steak.

-Lay the steak flat with the fat cap at the top, and cut into approximately 1.5-2″ thick strips.
-Fold the steak into a “c” shape and place on skewers.
-See pictures for example!
+Lay the steak flat with the fat cap at the top, and cut into approximately 1″ cubes.
+Thread onto soaked wooden skewers.

 Remove steak from grill and serve a skewer of meat with the molho a campanha and garlic toast.
 Dip the steak and toast into the molho or put the molho on top of the steak and toast, whichever your preference!
 Enjoy!